 Dogs can cause injuries that take months or years to heal and may leave mental scars that never completely go away.
 Unfortunately, holding a dog owner accountable for an attack can be a complicated process, especially if you try to do it without qualified legal help.

-Get the support you need by contacting a Blue Bell dog bite lawyer at Ostroff Injury Law.
+Get the support you need by contacting a Blue Bell dog bite lawyer at Ostroff Godshall Injury and Accident Lawyers.
 Our team will handle your case so that you can focus on recovering, and you do not pay us anything until we win the compensation you deserve.
 Call today for a free consultation.